 Employment contracts may contain “for cause” restrictions, which don't necessarily mean misconduct but may include a specific reason, such as ongoing incapacity to perform.
 It will be up to the courts to determine what “cause” means if the term isn't specifically defined in the agreement.

 Because contracts are designed to be legally binding documents, you should fully understand the terms and conditions you're agreeing to before you sign.
 You may want to consult a professional who is experienced in contract law to explain any complex legal language to you.

 If you need help with contract restrictions, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.